-"To achieve our goals of making the campus more energy efficient and environmentally friendly we must have the assistance of the complete campus community.
+"To achieve our goals of making the campus more energy efficient and environmentally friendly, we must have the assistance of the complete campus community.
 This can't be a facilities department effort alone.
 A team effort will make us successful."
-Dwight Hoffard, JALC Director of Building, Grounds, and Maintenance.
+Dwight Hoffard, former JALC Director of Building, Grounds, and Maintenance.

-Several major energy efficiency projects were implemented on the campus in 2013.
-Included were:
+Several major energy efficiency projects were implemented on the campus between 2013-2016.
+Energy efficiency and energy conservation projects in the areas of campus facilities and operations, include the following: